 Short on time?
 Skip over to my review summary.

-If you are a strict side sleeper looking for a new bed with a super pressure-relieving feel, I’d recommend checking out some of our best mattresses for side sleepers.
+- If you’re a side sleeper you might find both of these mattresses a bit too firm.
+The Purple’s pressure relieving grid could make it a good fit for you, but if you’re looking for a new bed with a super plush feel I’d recommend checking out some of our best mattresses for side sleepers.

 Next, let’s dig into how these mattresses feel!